 There are many considerations in assessing a carcass for removal including size, location of the animal, safety of the operation (includes sea conditions) and available resources.

-DBCA have developed instructional material and provide assistance, advice and support to land managers on the removal of a carcass.
+DBCA has developed instructional material and provide assistance, advice and support to land managers on the removal of a carcass.

 Frequently Asked Questions